keeganpaleshi/RMTest/readme.txt

 plot.
 Use `"steps"` (default) for a stepped histogram or `"lines"` to connect bin centers with straight lines.

-`overlay_isotopes` under `plotting` keeps both energy windows when calling `plot_time_series`.
-When `true`, Po‑214 and Po‑218 are overlaid in the same plot instead of appearing separately.
+`overlay_isotopes` under `plotting` keeps both isotope windows intact when invoking `plot_time_series`.
+When set to `true` the analysis does not clear the other window, allowing Po‑214 and Po‑218 to be plotted together on a single overlay.

 `plot_time_series` also reads `hl_Po214` and `hl_Po218` from the
 `time_fit` section when present.
 These half-life values are used for the